ymzhang2/Data-Analyst-Intern-at-Apple-Tree-Early-Learning-Center/README.md

 The research questions are listed below ordering by their priporities.
 For each questions, I listed how I manipulate data using SQL and analyzed data using R in a spreadsheet

-*1. How many times does an exit have to be given?
+*How many times does an exit have to be given?
 When in a plan are exits given?
-*2. What is the average exit time for each plan (T1-T3)?
+*What is the average exit time for each plan (T1-T3)?
-*3. Compare exits to PM.
+*Compare exits to PM.
 *4. Which plans are most/least used at each quarter/between PM windows, by age?
 *5. What plans are used between each PM window?
 *6. How many times is a lesson repeated?
 Which plans have the greatest "rate" of reteaching overall?